BrunoVollin/pong-ultimate/README.md

 However, if you prefer a more traditional way of running a Python project...

 1. Download and install [Python 3](https://www.python.org/downloads/);
-2. In the console, run `python -m pip install -r requirements.txt`;
+2. In the console, write `python -m pip install -r requirements.txt` and press ENTER;
-3. Then, still in the console, run `python main.py`;
+3. Then, still in the console, write `python main.py` and press ENTER again;
 4. Have fun!